 Alas, many children were still left behind.
 Among other things, the NCLB experience revealed that the 50 states varied widely in their expectations for students.
 In response to the requirement to test annually and show steady improvement, many states' standards were written in a way that led to a narrow definition of success.
 In 2009 the National Governors Association initiated a project to define a new set of shared standards that became known as the Common Core State Standards.

 These standards originated with the states, but they were quickly adopted in part because the Obama administration used a federal matching grant program called "Race to the Top (RTT)" to encourage them to do so.
 California set 2015 as the year it would begin judging the performance of its students and schools based on these new standards.

-Fierce debates continue about public education generally and standards specifically.
+Fierce debates continue about public education policies.
 Worth noting, though, is how little we argue these days about the basic principle that all children should have the chance to attend quality schools and meet high academic standards.
 Horace Mann would be pleased.

 Search all lesson and blog content here.